North Korean test splits world powers

 North Korea missile test splits world powers

-The latest missile test by North Korea, one of its furthest-reaching yet, has split world powers who united behind new UN sanctions just days ago.
+The latest missile test by North Korea, its furthest-reaching yet, has split world powers who united behind new UN sanctions just days ago.

-The US said the burden of responding to the North should fall on China, its main ally, and Russia, which also has ties to the communist state.
+US President Donald Trump said he was more confident than ever of America's military options, should one be needed.

-But China suggested the US was shirking its own responsibility, while Russia condemned "aggressive" US rhetoric.
+China earlier accused the US of shirking its responsibilities, while Russia called US rhetoric "aggressive".

+The UN Security Council has unanimously condemned the missile test, but no new sanctions have been announced.

-The missile fired over Japan was in range of the US territory of Guam.
+The missile was fired over Japan and reached an altitude of about 770km (478 miles), travelling 3,700km past the northernmost island of Hokkaido before landing in the sea, South Korea's military says.

+The missile had the capacity to reach the US territory of Guam and experts say it is the furthest any North Korean ballistic missile has ever travelled above ground.

-- Are Pyongyang's missiles a risk to planes?
+- Are missiles a risk to planes?

-- Reality Check: Minutes to shelter from a missile
+- Three minutes to shelter from a missile

+The Security Council convened an emergency meeting, in which members unanimously condemned the missile launch as "highly provocative" - coming as it did after Pyongyang's nuclear bomb test on 3 September.

+US envoy to the UN Nikki Haley had earlier played down the possibility of further punitive action, saying fresh economic sanctions agreed by the council on Monday that restricted oil imports and banned textile exports would cut trade with North Korea by 90%.

 What accusations are being traded?

-Japanese Prime Minister Shinzo Abe said his country would "never tolerate" such "dangerous provocative action", and the US, China and Russia also condemned the test, coming as it did after the North's nuclear bomb test on 3 September.
+The missile test has been widely condemned, with Japanese Prime Minister Shinzo Abe saying his country would "never tolerate" such "dangerous provocative action".

-On Monday they had united at the Security Council to vote unanimously to restrict oil imports and ban textile exports to North Korea in response to the nuclear test, which violated UN resolutions.

-However, US Secretary of State Rex Tillerson made clear Washington considered it was now up to Beijing and Moscow to act to restrain Pyongyang.

-They "must indicate their intolerance for these reckless missile launches by taking direct actions of their own", he said.
+President Trump said North Korea had "once again shown its utter contempt for its neighbours, and the entire world community", but that he felt more confident than ever that the US was ready should a military option be needed.

+He confirmed that there was a military option, but it was not the president's preferred choice.

+But Russia's ambassador to the UN Vasilly Nebenzia urged caution, saying: "We think that threats, tests, launches, and mutual threats in fact should be stopped, and that we should engage in meaningful negotiations."

-He said that China supplied North Korea with most of its oil, while Russia was the largest employer of North Korean forced labour.
+- US Secretary of State Rex Tillerson said China, which supplies the North with most of its oil, and Russia, which was the largest employer of North Korean forced labour, should take direct actions to rein in Pyongyang

-Chinese foreign ministry spokeswoman Hua Chunying hit back by saying her country was not the "focal point of the conflict".

-"The various directly involved parties should take responsibility," she told journalists, in remarks clearly aimed at the US and South Korea.
-"Any attempt to wash their hands of the issue is irresponsible and unhelpful for resolving the issue."
+- China foreign ministry spokeswoman Hua Chunying insisted her country was not the "focal point of the conflict" and directed the following remarks at the US and South Korea: "Any attempt to wash their hands of the issue is irresponsible and unhelpful for resolving the issue."

-She added that sanctions were "not the way to solve the problem" and called for a peaceful solution "through formal diplomatic means".

-Speaking on a Russian radio station, Russian foreign ministry spokeswoman Maria Zakharova said: "We are demonstrating not only our intolerance towards the illegal launches but also our willingness to settle the situation in the Korean peninsula."

-Then added: "Regrettably, aggressive rhetoric is the only thing coming from Washington."
+- Russia's foreign ministry spokeswoman Maria Zakharova said: "Regrettably, aggressive rhetoric is the only thing coming from Washington."

 Why does this new test matter?